 We seek excellence in every aspect of our business and are committed to the highest standards of professionalism, ethics and integrity.
-We are committed to conducting our business in a lawful manner and this includes engaging with our suppliers to ensure that they share our high standards.
+We are committed to conducting our business in a lawful manner and this includes engaging with our suppliers to support them in working against modern slavery.

 In London we practise through a general partnership which also has offices in Brussels and Beijing.
 In Hong Kong we practise through a separate partnership.
 For further information about our business model, including how we are regulated, see the Legal and Regulatory Information on our website.

 Our key suppliers are the businesses which help us to run our premises, such as our catering, cleaning and security providers, or who supply us with the technology we need to deliver our legal services to our clients.
 We tend to foster long-term relationships with these first-tier suppliers and we avoid making demands of our suppliers that might lead to them violating human rights.
 For example, we require our catering, cleaning and security suppliers to pay their personnel, who work at our premises, a salary which is equivalent (at least) to the London Living Wage.

 We expect our suppliers to have fair employment practices, as articulated in our Supplier Code of Business Conduct.
 This encourages our suppliers to conduct their businesses ethically and we ask key suppliers to sign it to make their commitment to fair employment practices clear.
 A supplier’s compliance with our Supplier Code of Business Conduct is an important factor in us deciding whether to form, continue or renew a relationship with them.
 Any breach of our Code by a supplier may result in us terminating our arrangements with the supplier.